CopernicaMarketingSoftware/Documentation/Mailerq/5.3/cluster.md

 If you start MailerQ like this, it will connect to the cluster and wait for one second.
 All the MailerQ instances that announce themselves within that second are displayed.
-This are normally all instances.
+Normally, all instances in the cluster report within this timeout.
 However, if your servers or internal network is overloaded, the 1 second period could be too limited.
 In that case you can change the "cluster-timeout" variable to use a different timeout.
 This setting can be set in the config file or via the command line:

 ```
 $ mailerq --list-cluster --cluster-timeout=5